min69u/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## How does a scientist freshen their breath?
+With experi-mints!